iggredible/Learn-Vim/ch04_vim_grammar.md

 ## Learn Vim Grammar the Smart Way

 You just learned about Vim grammar's rule: `verb + noun`.
-One of my biggest Vim "AHA!" moments was when I had just learned about the uppercase (`gU`) operator and wanted to uppercase the current word, I *instinctively* ran `gUiw` and it worked!
+One of my biggest Vim "AHA!" moment was when I had just learned about the uppercase (`gU`) operator and wanted to uppercase the current word, I *instinctively* ran `gUiw` and it worked!
 The word was uppercased.
 At that moment, I finally began to understand Vim.
 My hope is that you will have your own "AHA!" moment soon, if not already.

-The goal is this chapter is to show you the `verb + noun` pattern in Vim so you will approach learning Vim like learning a new language instead of memorizing every command combinations.
+The goal of this chapter is to show you the `verb + noun` pattern in Vim so you will approach learning Vim like learning a new language instead of memorizing every command combination.

 Learn the pattern and understand the implications.
 That's the smart way to learn.